rjgleave/aws-cloudformation-nested-stacks/app2-simple-nested-stack/README.md

 	![Root Stack Outputs](https://github.com/rjgleave/aws-cloudformation-nested-stacks/blob/master/assets/root-stack-output-definition.png)

 	* Build the root stack from the root template.
-It will automatically build any nested stacks first.
+		* It will automatically build any nested stacks first.
 If any of them fail, the root stack will fail.
-Once the nested stacks are built, the root stack is built.
-In the example below you can see how nested stacks are identified differently than the root stack on the Cloudformation Build Screen.
+		* Once the nested stacks are built, the root stack is built.
+		* In the example below you can see how nested stacks are displayed differently than the root stack on the Cloudformation Build Screen.

 	![Building the Root Stack](https://github.com/rjgleave/aws-cloudformation-nested-stacks/blob/master/assets/root-stack-build-screen.png)